-What should I do with dark, coarse, random, chin hairs?
+"What should I do with dark, coarse, random, chin hairs?"

 Is this hormonal and can it be helped with birth control?

 Other times it is caused by a process we call hirsutism (known as male pattern hair growth).
 Hirsutisim is associated with excess androgen hormone secretion.
 In many women, this excess androgen release is do to a common syndrome called polycystic ovarian syndrome (PCOS).
 This is a syndrome which, in addition to causing ovarian cysts, results in facial hair growth, abnormal weight gain, and diabetes.
 In addition, women with PCOS have irregular periods and difficulty getting pregnant.
 Other causes of hirsutism are more rare, and consist of androgen secreting tumors of the ovary.
 I suggest that you schedule an appointment with your primary care physician.
 He or she can evaluate your pattern of hair growth and determine if it is consistent with one of the hyper-androgenic syndromes like PCOS.
 If the description above fits you, then you likely have PCOS.
 In that case then regulating your endocrine system with birth control pills will be a part of your therapy.
 In addition, weight loss and exercise will help all your symptoms.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.